Sansevieria Classification: Snake Plant Taxonomy Explained

 What are the types of snake plants?

-The main types include Dracaena trifasciata (common snake plant), ‘Laurentii’ (yellow-edged), ‘Hahnii’ (bird’s nest), D. angolensis (cylindrica), D. zeylanica, and ‘Moonshine’.
-These represent a range of growth habits, leaf shapes, and variegation patterns.
+The main types include Dracaena trifasciata (common snake plant), Laurentii (yellow-edged), Hahnii (bird's nest), D. angolensis (cylindrica), D. zeylanica, and Moonshine.
+These cover a range of growth habits, leaf shapes, and variegation patterns.